Did you know? New York state has a new high school equivalency exam

 Home Study Preparation is designed for those unable to attend regular classroom sessions.
 It is an individualized, packet-based program that is paced appropriately for each student.

-The National External Diploma Program (NEDP) is also individualized and graduates earn a high school diploma from their local school districts.
+The National External Diploma Program (NEDP) is also individualized and graduates earn a High School Equivelancy.
 Each student meets weekly with an assigned assessor to review completed work.
 Individuals should plan an average of eight months to complete the program.

 English to Speakers of Other Languages (ESOL) is a program designed for individuals who were born outside of the United States who need instruction in the English language.
 Daytime and evening classroom instruction is offered.